antgonzales/antgonzales.github.io/_posts/2020-05-26-how-to-test-data-fetching-components.md

 ## Which API stubbing library should I use?

-There's several but I recommend [nock](https://github.com/nock/nock) for several reasons:
+I recommend [nock](https://github.com/nock/nock) for several reasons:

 * Lightweight
 * Portable